zakodium-oss/react-plot-docs/docs/400_hooks/100_basic.md

 Low level hooks used by other hooks but can also be used natively.

-currently we support the following hooks:
+currently we support the following basic hooks:

 - **[useStartMoveEnd](./100_basic.md#usestartmoveend)**
 - **[usePlotControllerAxes](./100_basic.md#useplotcontrolleraxes)**